GriffithUniLibrary/redcap-intro/docs/07-advanced/02-panel-integration.md

 When working with a panel company (a company that provides survey participants for researchers), they usually require you to capture an ID of a participant via a URL parameter, then pass that ID back out to them once the participant has completed the survey or screened them out, so that the participant can be paid for their work.

+## Capture a URL parameter in an instrument field

+### Add a parameter to your survey URL

+This method only works with instruments that are enabled as surveys {: .note }

-## Capturing a value from the URL
+REDCap can read a value from the URL that is used to load the survey, then store it in a field in the survey instrument.

-First, we need to capture the participant ID from the URL parameter.
 Parameters are carried in URL in the form:

 `https://somedomain.com/page.html?foo=bar`

-In this case the parameter is `foo` and the value of that parameter is `bar`.
-To capture that value in REDCap, we need to make sure that the URL that loads the survey (note: this method only works with instruments that are enabled as surveys) contains the parameter you want.
+In the above example, the parameter is `foo` and the value of that parameter is `bar`.
+To capture that value in REDCap, we need to make sure that the URL that loads the survey contains the parameter you want.
 It will be in the form:

 `https://www151.griffith.edu.au/redcap/surveys/?s=FWXWYEYMLCKXFDJL&psid=1234`

-`Psid` can have any value, provided it doesn't contain any spaces or special characters.
+You can see here that there are two parameters: `s`, which tells REDCap which survey to load, and `psid`, which is the survey participant ID.
+They are separated by an ampersand (`&`) character.
+The `psid` is the parameter we want to capture in our survey instrument.
+It can have any value, provided it doesn't contain any spaces or special characters.

-### Create a field with the same field name as the URL parameter
+### Create a field with the same name as the parameter

 1. Create a new field of type `Text box`.
 2. Give it any label you prefer.
 3. Set the `Variable name` to **psid** (or whatever the name of your URL parameter is).
 4. Add the action tag `@HIDDEN-SURVEY`.
 This will make sure the value of `psid` is not displayed on screen.